nikkijuk/camunda-playground/README.md

 ### BPMN as programming model

+Process is described using BPMN. http://mlwiki.org/index.php/BPMN.
+Process flow is executed using workflow / BPM engine.

 It's possible to use BPM as
 - Tool converging work of Analysts & Developers, or even to get whole company involved
 - Tool for Developers